 You will find some of the world’s most beautiful beaches on Praslin, like Anse Lazio, Anse Georgette, or Cote d’Or.
 Don’t miss the Vallée de Mai Nature Reserve UNESCO World Heritage Site, tropical rainforest and home to the world’s biggest nut – coco-de-mer.

-If you have just a day on Praslin, then book this tour that brings you to all the best places.
+If you have just a day on Praslin, then book this tour that brings you to all the best places on the island itself.

 Praslin is also the best base in Seychelles for day trips and excursions to the neighboring islands.
 You can visit many of the Seychelles islands described below from Praslin.